 DOT Regulations and Rules

 So, what DOT regulations exist for carriers and truck drivers?
 And how can a trucking company maintain DOT and FMCSA compliance?
 The answers to these questions are below.
 Speaking of questions, feel free to call our organization if you have some.
 Our trucking industry experts maintain a database of all DOT compliance regulations.
+The Federal Motor Carrier Safety Administration (FMCSA) plays a pivotal role in establishing and enforcing safety standards for commercial drivers and their vehicles.

 What Are DOT Regulations & Rules?